-MBA in High Technology Management
+Online MBA Programs in High Technology Management

-Individuals with an MBA in high technology management are poised to take on higher level positions at technology companies and organizations in the public and private sectors.
+Individuals with an MBA in high technology management are poised to take on higher-level positions at technology companies and organizations in the public and private sectors.
 This type of degree can allow professionals to move into managerial levels of the tech industry or pursue new career paths as information systems managers, management analysts, chief information officers, or chief technology officers, to name a few.

-There are many career paths within high technology, each with their own set of goals and responsibilities.
+There are many career paths within high technology, each with its own set of goals and responsibilities.
 For instance, information systems managers must understand a company’s computing needs, acquire the necessary software and hardware to meet those needs, and install and maintain those components.
 Management analysts, however, analyze a company’s procedures, finances, personnel, and systems and recommend changes to higher-level executives.
 Chief information officers, as another example, develop IT strategies, manage IT personnel, assess IT performance, and offer technical support.

-There is a wide variety of MBA programs in high technology management, available both on campus and online.
+There is a wide variety of MBA programs in high technology management, available both on-campus and online.
 This guide takes an in-depth look at the advantages of distance-based MBAs in technology management and profiles three notable faculty members from schools offering these programs.

 Featured Online MBA Programs in High Technology Management

-This online program is ideal for working professionals who have an undergraduate degree in engineering and at least one year of relevant work experience.
-Students take one course at a time, each lasting about seven weeks, for a total of 56 credits and 18 classes over three years.
-Students can also select from five electrical engineering tracks, including electric power and energy systems, electronic and mixed-signal circuit design, electromagnetics, antennas, and microwave circuits, signal processing and communications; and physical electronics and photonics.
+This online program is ideal for working professionals with an undergraduate degree in engineering and at least two years of relevant work experience.
+Students take one course at a time, each lasting about 7.5 weeks, for a total of 56 credits and 18 classes over three years.
+Students can also select from five electrical engineering tracks, including electric power and energy systems; electronic and mixed-signal circuit design; electromagnetics, antennas, and microwave circuits; signal processing and communications; and physical electronics and photonics.

 |Location: Tempe, Arizona|